Astrophysics Group Members & Collaborators

 Between 2019 and 2020, Christina worked on mapping the Night Sky Brightness of Gozo and Dwejra.
 Subsequently, she went on to study at the Scuola Politecnica Design (SPD) in Milan.

-Other past group members who worked on galaxies
+Other past group members who worked on Galactic Dynamics

 - Francesca Sant